ulysses-camara/ulysses-segmenter/notebooks/interactive_labeling/README.md

 ## Interactive label refinery
 This is an *ad-hoc* front-end tool for legal text segmentation label adjustment.
+It is used in [6_refine_labels_interactively.ipynb notebook](../6_refine_labels_interactively.ipynb) to curate a test subset.

 ---